 Some randomly assigned successors states are likely to occur more than once, so other states will not occur at all (there will be no room left in the list).
-These are the states without pre-images, "garden-of-Eden" states.
-A random map has all the properties of a dynamical system, trajectories, attractors, etc. though this may be irreducible to a sparsely connected network.
+These are the states without preimages, "garden-of-Eden" states.
+A random map has all the properties of a dynamical system with converging trajectories leading to attractors, though such a system is very probably irreducible to a sparsely connected network.
 A fully connected network, however, where k = n, where each cell receives inputs from all cells (including from itself), can implement any random map.
-The space of all such fully connected networks, and all random maps (of the Boolean hypercube of length n) is $(2^n)^{2^n}$, which is also the upper limit for the space of all possible binary basin of attraction fields.
+The space of all such fully connected networks, and all random maps (of the Boolean hypercube of length n) is $(2^n)^{2^n}$ , which is also the upper limit for the space of all possible binary basin of attraction fields.